Emergency Child Care

-Please note that our offices are closed to the public, however, Child Care Caseworkers are available to assist families by phone and email.
+Our offices are closed until further notice.
+Programs and services are available virtually.
+Child Care Caseworkers are available to assist families by phone and email.
 Please feel free to contact us at 518-881-0431, toll free at 1-800-265-3005, or by email at firstname.lastname@example.org for information and support.

 Go to the Fee Subsidy page for more information

 Bruce County is pleased to offer EarlyON programming virtually through our on-line platforms.

 Like our Facebook pages for engaging posts including Group Time experiences, Storytime, DIY activities, and more!

 Please continue to reach out to your EarlyON Educator should you have any questions regarding child development and activities for your child.

 Go to the EarlyOn page for more information or call 1-800-616-8116 to connect via phone.